RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step1.md

 If you do not have the OCI config file, nor the oci API key yet, you can go through these steps: https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm

 Once you have the config file and the api key, copy their contents in ~/.oci/config and ~/.oci/oci_api_key.pem respectively.
+**Remember that in this scenario you will be working with a newly created 30 day free trial OCI instance, and you will be using the administrator of your tenant, which is the user you created when the tenant was provisioned**

 Now let's install Oracle CLI and kubectl, execute this: